Perhaps one of the most common questions asked of authors is: “Where did the idea for this story come from?”

 How long did it take you to write the first book?

 About a month and a half, but I have a bit of a process when I write a book, and part of that process is putting the book in a “drawer” for a few weeks and then doing a rewrite.
 So from the time I started writing until the time it was ready to go to an editor, it was about three and a half months.
+The second two took longer and the fourth book is in the completed rough draft stage right now.

 The cover art is incredible.
 Who is the artist?